How to deploy Applications with ArgoCD¶

 Namespace for

-resources- Keep in mind, that ArgoCD only watches its own namespace.
+Applicationresources- Keep in mind, that ArgoCD only watches its own namespace.
 When you define an

-, and other resources should be defined in their own namespace (which is determined through the folder name).
+Applicationresource, make sure to set its namespace toargocd.
+Services,Deployments, and other resources should be defined in their own namespace (which is determined through the folder name).

 - Keep in mind, that ArgoCD only watches its own namespace.
 When you define an